Suppléments et adolescents : comment s’y retrouver sans paniquer

 Before even discussing the products, it's important to understand this:

-Every supplement legally sold in the country must have a Health NPN number
+Every supplement legally sold in the country must have a Health Canada NPN number.

 This number guarantees that: